 - A preference for a flapless procedure

-When our Medical Director—ophthalmologist Alan Faulkner, MD—discusses refractive surgery options with a patient, there are several factors he considers before indicating whether LASIK or PRK is preferable.
+When our ophthalmologist Alan Faulkner MD, or LASIK surgeon Dr. Neda Nikpoor, discuss refractive surgery options with a patient, there are several factors he considers before indicating whether LASIK or PRK is preferable.
 During the appointment, he performs a full vision assessment, examines the eyes, and inquires about lifestyle/occupation.
 Based on an evaluation of refractive errors, corneal thickness, corneal shape, occupation/avocations, Dr. Faulkner is then able to suggest the procedure that can best meet the patient’s needs.

-If you are curious about which refractive vision correction surgery can provide the highest quality results for you, we encourage you to contact Aloha Laser Vision to schedule a personal consultation with Dr. Faulkner.
+If you are curious about which refractive vision correction surgery can provide the highest quality results for you, we encourage you to contact Aloha Laser Vision to schedule a personal consultation with one of our amazing eye surgeons.